-TOWING THE VEHICLE WITH REAR WHEELS RAISED (WITH FRONT WHEELS ON GROUND) OR FRONT WHEELS RAISED
+TOWING AN AUTOMATIC TRANSAXLE MODEL OR H-CVT MODELS WITH REAR WHEELS RAISED (WITH FRONT WHEELS ON GROUND)

-Never tow the vehicle with rear wheels raised (with front wheels on ground) or front wheels raised as this may cause serious and expensive damage to the transaxle.
-If it is necessary to tow it with rear wheels raised or front wheels raised, always use a towing dolly under the front wheels.
+Never tow an automatic transaxle model with rear wheels raised (with front wheels on ground) as this may cause serious and expensive damage to the transaxle.
+If it is necessary to tow it with rear wheels raised, always use a towing dolly under the front wheels.